F5Networks/f5-declarative-onboarding/docs/json-pointers.rst

 Referencing other objects in a declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can also reference other objects you define in a declaration, as shown in :ref:`clustering`.  (are there limits or certain properties that can be pointers?)
+You can also reference other objects you define in a declaration, as shown in :ref:`clustering`.

 For example, you have the following lines in your declaration.